 The quiet period can be set to the default value (60 seconds, can be changed globally at the Administration | Global Settings page) or to a custom value for a build configuration.

 Build Queue Optimization Settings

 By default, TeamCity optimizes the build queue: already queued build can be replaced with an already started build or a more recent queued build.
-To disable the default behavior, uncheck the box.
+You can disable this default behavior by unchecking the corresponding box.

 VCS Trigger Rules

-If no trigger rules specified, a build is triggered upon any detected change displayed for the build configuration.
-You can affect the changes detected by changing the VCS root settings and specifying Checkout Rules.
+If no trigger rules are specified, a build is triggered upon any change detected for the build configuration.
+You can control what changes are detected by changing the VCS root settings and specifying Checkout Rules.